 While eating organic foods can be beneficial to your health, it may not be possible to do so all of the time, and you can still enjoy a healthy, clean diet that includes some conventional foods.
 Consider focusing your efforts on these areas:

-- High-fat Dairy: If you’re buying regular milk or yogurt, you may want to consider organic because toxins like pesticides tend to concentrate in animal fat.
+- High-fat Dairy: If you’re buying regular milk or yogurt, you may want to consider organic to avoid added hormones, and because toxins like pesticides tend to concentrate in animal fat.
 Although we recommend purchasing organic dairy regardless of the fat content, it’s especially important to buy organic when it comes to full-fat dairy.

-- Soy and Soy Products: Much of the soy in the U.S. is genetically modified (GMO), a practice that’s still being researched in terms of safety.
+- Soy and Soy Products: Soy in the U.S. is usually genetically modified.
 Choosing organic is one way to guarantee your soy is non-GMO.

 How can I make my conventional choices safer and healthier?